Two U.S. auto trade groups merge as regulatory issues loom

 The combined group agreed it would not advance legal actions siding with the Trump administration over California emissions.

-In October, General Motors Co, Toyota, Fiat Chrysler Automobiles NV and Global Automakers moved to intervene on the side of the Trump administration in its efforts to bar California from setting tailpipe emissions standards, while others including Ford Motor Co, Volkswagen AG and Honda opted not to join the litigation.
+In October, General Motors Co (GM.N), Toyota, Fiat Chrysler Automobiles NV (FCHA.MI) and Global Automakers moved to intervene on the side of the Trump administration in its efforts to bar California from setting tailpipe emissions standards, while others including Ford Motor Co (F.N), Volkswagen AG (VOWG_p.DE) and Honda opted not to join the litigation.

 That legal challenge will remain independent of the new trade group.
 The Trump administration in the coming months plans to finalize a significant reduction in Obama-era fuel efficiency standards.
 That will draw numerous legal challenges and potentially leave automakers uncertain about future requirements.